PrizmDoc® v14.2 Release - Updated

 HTML Files and Email files with HTML bodies

-If you need to allow the rendering of external content, we recommend you set up firewall rules which only allow accessing hosts you consider to be safe or, at the very least, prevent access to all internal hosts an attacker should not have access to (like metadata services, typically running on 169.254.169.254, or any other sensitive internal services or servers).
+If you need to allow the rendering of external content, you can set the security.htmlRendering.blockExternalContent to false.
+If doing so, we recommend you set up firewall rules which only allow accessing hosts you consider to be safe or, at the very least, prevent access to all internal hosts an attacker should not have access to (like metadata services, typically running on 169.254.169.254, or any other sensitive internal services or servers).
 See the Firewall Rules section below.

 Microsoft Office Files and Email files with RTF bodies (LibreOffice rendering mode)